kakao/hbase-tools/hbase2.1/README.md

 hbase-tools
 ===

 Collection of command-line tools for HBase.
-This is developed and tested with CDH.

 Usage
 ===